 But irrespective of which desktop browser you use, you'll still need to delve into the settings to ensure you're fully protected.
 Check out these super handy Firefox tips for maximum privacy, courtesy of How-to Geek.
 Over on Safari, you click on Preferences, then Privacy to be able to block cookies and website data, deny website use of location services and ask websites not to track you.

 Oh, and don't forget to switch your default search engine to DuckDuckGo on both Firefox and Safari – you can do so on both in Preferences > Search.

 On your smartphone and tablet, you should also check privacy settings.
 Go to Settings and Safari on your iPhone, for example, and scroll down to 'Privacy & Security' to switch on 'prevent cross-site tracking', 'Block all cookies' and 'ask websites not to track me'.
 Plus change your default search engines to DuckDuckGo.

 Ok, so we've got you weened off Google Chrome.
 You're now accessing the Internet on all of your devices via Firefox or Safari.
 Your privacy settings are top-notch.
 And we've got you used to DuckDuckGo.
 (Feels good, doesn't it?)

 Now let's tackle all that marketing nonsense.
 All those adverts are popping up everywhere.
 They're annoying.
 Especially the ones that are tailored to what you were browsing on other online stores.
 Bah.
 Google.
-You evil bastard.
 The good news is you can limit your exposure to ads thanks to a wealth of free tools.